eklemen/generate-express/README.md

 ## Generate an Express app from the command line

 Tired of searching for the right boilerplate repo?
-Generate your next project from the command line, and pick the options you need to fit your next project.
+Generate your next ExpressJS project from the command line, and pick the options you need to fit your next project.

 *Now with Typescript support!*